Vaufreyd/Go-CamRecorder/README.md

 ### Windows compilation

 You must first create a visual studio solution for the program.
-On Windows, you must specify the location of your OpenCV build folder invoking `cmake` with parameters:
+On Windows, you must specify the location of your OpenCV build folder invoking `cmake` within the `Go-CamRecorder` folder:

     $> cmake . -DOpenCV_FIND_QUIETLY:BOOLEAN=FALSE -G "Visual Studio 12 Win64" "-DOpenCV_DIR:STRING=PATH_TO_YOUR_OPENCV\\opencv\\build"